wahidhendrawan/yara-sigma-webui/README.md

 3. Navigate to `http://localhost:5000` in a browser.
 Upload a `.yar` file or paste a YARA rule into the input field.
-Choose the target backend from the dropdown list (Elastic Stack, Splunk, Carbon Black EDR, Microsoft Defender EDR, etc.) and click **Convert**.
-The page will render the generated Sigma rule, display queries for all supported back‑ends and offer a JSON download containing both the rule and the queries.
+Choose the target backend from the dropdown list (Elastic Stack, Splunk, Carbon Black EDR, Microsoft Defender EDR, SentinelOne, IBM QRadar, LogRhythm, etc.) and click **Convert**.
+The page will render the generated Sigma rule and display a query for the selected back‑end.
+A button beneath the query allows you to download the Sigma rule as a YAML file.

-4. You can copy the Sigma rule, review the per‑backend queries and download the JSON output for integration with your tooling.
+4. You can copy the Sigma rule, review the query for your chosen back‑end and download the Sigma rule for integration with your tooling.
 Because the parser only supports plain text string patterns, complex YARA rules and advanced condition logic will require manual refinement before deployment.

 ## Limitations